1995parham-learning/.github/profile/README.md

 #### Tests

-In python you need a library for testing in Python:
+In python, you need a library for testing in Python:

 - <https://docs.pytest.org/en/stable/index.html>